Interested in linking to "Access Control"?

 You may use the Headline, Deck, Byline and URL of this article on your Web site.
 To link to this article, select and copy the HTML code below and paste it on your own Web site.

 Studies have shown that humans will lose interest and be unable to detect changes shown on screens if they are forced to stare for more than 20 minutes.
-In many cases, the first time operators or security personnel actually see what's on the monitor is when an alarm goes off.
-Then, if they want to see what happened in the 30 seconds or so before the alarm went off, they have to rewind the VCR or DVR.
+In many cases, the first time operators or security personnel actually see what’s on the monitor is when an alarm goes off.

 Good perimeter security keeps bad guys from breaking into the plant.
 But what happens if bad guys get into the plant legally, right through the front door?
+That’s another story.

 ControlGlobal.com is exclusively dedicated to the global process automation market.
 We report on developing industry trends, illustrate successful industry applications, and update the basic skills and knowledge base that provide the profession's foundation.